 The DSL has to decide whether the concern is an allegation or low-level concern.
-The term 'low-level' concern does not mean that it is If a child makes an allegation about a member of staff (or visitor or volunteer) the DSL or in their absence, the headteacher/head of service must be informed immediately.
+The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child may not meet the safeguarding threshold for the host Local Authority.

-The DSL will carry out an urgent initial "fact finding" in order to establish whether there is substance to the allegation.
+substance to the allegation.
 The DSL will liaise with their HR Manager.